Random matrices: Exact loop equations

 Consider the matrix integral

-where $N$ is the size of the matrix $M$.
-We assume that our matrix $M$ belongs to a unitary ensemble ($\beta=2$), see Section \ref{sec:loopbeta} for the cases $\beta\in\{1,4\}$.
-We do not further specify the ensemble $\Gamma$ over which the matrix $M$ is integrated, or the potential $V(M)$, because loop equations are formally independent from these choices.
-As we will shortly see, we need only make sure that the integrand decreases fast enough at the boundaries of $\Gamma$.
+where $N$ is the size of the matrix $M$, which for the moment belongs to a unitary ensemble ($\beta=2$).
+In order to derive the loop equations, the ensemble $\Gamma$ and potential $V(M)$ need only be such that the integrand vanishes at the boundaries of $\Gamma$.
+For simplicity, we further assume that the potential is polynomial, and write